On this page

 For instance: A German driver gets a traffic fine in the Netherlands.
 He can log in with his German eIdentification ‘neuer Personalausweis’ with the Central Judicial Collection Agency, as this identification is a recognised European eIdentifier.
 He can now easily pay his fine or request the traffic enforcement camera photo via the digital counter.

 Your organisation is responsible itself to implement eIDAS.
 If you do not, it is possible that European citizens and companies may take legal action against you.
-To provide access to European citizens and businesses, you should contact a certified company that handles eHerkenning (in Dutch).
-There are 5 such companies at present:
+To provide access to European citizens and businesses, you should contact a certified company that handles eHerkenning.
+There are 6 such companies at present:

 Find out more about eIDAS and the digital government (in Dutch).